Birju Maharaj: Politicians and industry colleagues remember Kathak 'giant', 'rare artiste' | Entertainment

 ''...
 My heartfelt condolences to the bereaved family members.
 Om Shanti,'' the Vice President Secretariat tweeted, quoting Naidu.

-Congress leader Rahul Gandhi tweeted that the contribution of the Kathak maestro to the field of Indian classical dance is ''unparalleled'' and he will be remembered for it''.
+Congress leader Rahul Gandhi tweeted that the contribution of the Kathak maestro to the field of Indian classical dance is ''unparalleled''.

 ''He has left behind grieving fans and students but also left a legacy we will all carry forward.
 Thank you Maharajji for everything you taught me in dance along with humility, elegance, and grace,'' Dixit tweeted.
-BJP MP and actor Hema Malini, who is also a trained Bharatanatyam dancer, took to Twitter and penned an emotional note on Birju Maharaj's demise.
+BJP MP-actor Hema Malini, who is also a trained Bharatanatyam dancer, took to Twitter and penned an emotional note on Birju Maharaj's demise.

 ''The nation mourns the passing of a true legend, Shri Birju Maharaj, Kathak exponent par excellence.
 His ghungroos were on his ankles till he breathed his last.
 I always admired and respected him as a giant of the medium of Kathak and will miss his presence on the firmament of dance,'' the 73-year-old actor wrote.

-Filmmaker Hansal Mehta in a tweet paid his homage to Birju Maharaj, calling him ''one of Kathak's greatest ambassadors''.
-Director Anil Sharma worked with Birju Maharaj for his blockbuster partition drama ''Gadar: Ek Prem Katha'' and recalled how the maestro was thrilled to choreograph a thumri in the 2001 film titled ''Chanda Aaye Taare Aaye''.
-Sharma told PTI that he was eager to collaborate with the veteran again on ''Gadar 2'' but it will now ''remain just a dream''. ''He had exceptional artistry and a vision to pull it off.
+Filmmaker Hansal Mehta remembered Birju Maharaj as ''one of Kathak's greatest ambassadors''.
+Director Anil Sharma worked with Birju Maharaj for his hit Partition drama ''Gadar: Ek Prem Katha'' and recalled how the maestro was thrilled to choreograph a thumri in the 2001 film titled ''Chanda Aaye Taare Aaye''.
+Sharma told PTI he was eager to collaborate with the veteran again on ''Gadar 2'' but it will now ''remain just a dream''. ''He had exceptional artistry and a vision to pull it off.
 When I went to meet him for the first time in Delhi, he was so excited.
 He heard the entire story of the film and when he liked it, he then heard the song.
 He would rarely work in films but he was thrilled to choreograph for us.''
-Veteran actor Kamal Haasan, who trained under the maestro for his film ''Vishwaroopam'''s song 'Unnai Kaanaathu', remembered Birju Maharaj as an ''unparalleled dancer''.
-The Kathak legend was honored with the National Film Award for best choreography for the song.
+Kamal Haasan, who trained under the maestro for ''Vishwaroopam'''s song 'Unnai Kaanaathu', remembered Birju Maharaj as an ''unparalleled dancer''.
+The Kathak legend was honored with the National Award for best choreography for the song.

-Director Sudhir Mishra said the veteran was deservedly called ''great'' as his mastery was unparalleled.
+On Twitter, Bhansali Productions mourned his passing as the banner shared stills from the songs of ''Devdas'' and ''Bajirao Mastani'', the films for which the legend trained Madhuri Dixit and Deepika Padukone, respectively.

-''The word great is very loosely thrown around.
-He truly was a great artist.
-In his art form, he was as good as anyone in the world.
-Kathak has lost its finest exponent.
-Om Shanti,'' the filmmaker tweeted.
+''Today, we are extremely saddened and heartbroken by the loss of incredible talent, Pandit #BirjuMaharaj.
+Your legacy inspired us and so many. ''Recalling the moments, we had the pleasure to have you on board with us, we'd just like to say - thank you, for being a part of our journey and for allowing us to be a small part of yours.
+It goes without saying but dancing to Kathak will never be the same again,'' the production house, owned by director Sanjay Leela Bhansali, tweeted.
+Saroj maestro Amjad Ali Khan said his passing away was a personal loss for him.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)